keboola/developers-docs/cli/commands/template/test/create/index.md

 New objects from "keboola/my-template/0.0.1" template:
   + C main/extractor/ex-generic-v2/empty
-Template "keboola/my-template/0.0.1" has been applied, instance ID: 1234 The test was created in folder tests/one.
+Template "keboola/my-template/0.0.1" has been applied, instance ID: 1234 The test was created in the folder tests/one.
 ```

 ## Next Steps